 Worst Years: 2000, 2001, 2006

-The 2000 and 2001 models struggled with exhaust system problems, and the 2006 model had issues with the air induction system, negatively impacting its performance and reliability.
+The bookends of the first generation hit some acrid notes.
+The 2000 and 2001 models struggled with exhaust system blues, while the 2006 model had a beef with its air induction system.
+These issues put a dent in their performance and reliability scores.

 Best & Worst Years For Toyota Tundra 2nd Generation (2007-2021)